neil7057/pjl_host_system/README.md

     -   manually added 'extend root base.html' to allauth base.html

-*   Not deploying to Heroku with py cache error, no static file. downgraded version of django - known issue at 5.0
+*   Not deploying to Heroku with py cache error, no static file.
+    -   downgraded version of django - known issue at 5.0

-*   Some images not displaying on heroku - showing as html resource /image/ updated to {{ MEDIA_URL }} path.
+*   Some images not displaying on heroku - showing as html resource
+    -   /image/ updated to {{ MEDIA_URL }} path.

+*   Server 500 error on adding product images in Heroku via pp or admin
+    -   traced to spurious space at end of AWS key in heroku config vars

 ### Known Bugs